makaubenson/Natours-API/readme.md

 - Endpoint where user can retrieve their own information.

 # API Documentation
+- Below is the published API for Natours
 - `https://documenter.getpostman.com/view/16390985/2s8YCXMxQe#159187e6-63c5-4b18-a07d-7c5a46bf1e08`
 - This api documentation feature exists in postman to help devs document their APIs